Magnusson-Institute/miff/README.md

 That should be analogous to the mozilla-release setup, note that you don't need to do "bootstrap".

-Note also, you need to pick a matching miff "release"; for 84.0.2, as in this example, then this (tagged) version would be the correct patch tarball to start with:
+Note also, you need to pick a matching miff "release".
+This (tagged) version would be the correct patch tarball to start with:

 https://github.com/Magnusson-Institute/miff/archive/refs/tags/v84.0.2.4.tar.gz